 Room to grow

-As a parent of a younger dancer, you want to make sure that when your child is ready that there will be more classes for him or her to take so they can grow into the art of dance.
-A child who just starts out in dance may take one class for the first year or two but as they develop a love for dance and want to become more involved and increase their skills or ready themselves for a high school dance team, having other classes to try and develop as a dancer will be important.
-Again, having a smaller number of students in a class will also ensure that they are developing the proper technique and they have the eyes of the dance instructor on them much of the class to get proper feedback.
+As a parent of a younger dancer, you want to make sure that when your child is ready, there will be more classes for them to take so they can grow in the art of dance.
+A child who just starts out in dance may take one class for the first year or two, but as they develop a love for dance and want to become more involved and increase their skills or prepare themselves for a high school dance team, having other classes to try and develop as a dancer will be important.
+Again, having a smaller number of students in a class will also ensure that they are developing proper technique and that the dance instructor has their eyes on them for much of the class to get proper feedback.

 Choosing the right dance studio for your son or daughter is important.
-Like most things in life, you have choices and you don’t have to never settle for anything less than what you want.
-Look for a studio that has smaller classes, an instructor who is good with kids, dance recital costs that won’t break your bank and having room to grow as a dancer are all details that you should consider when looking for an excellent place for your child to learn and love to dance!
+Like most things in life, you have choices, and you don’t have to settle for anything less than what you want.
+Look for a studio with smaller classes, an instructor who is good with kids, dance recital costs that won’t break your bank, and room to grow as a dancer.
+These are all details to consider when looking for an excellent place for your child to learn and love dancing!